tetherless-world/SQuARE/index.md

 ```
 **Explanation**

-Since the class _resource_ has a subclass or equivalent class relation with a class that comprises the disjoint union of _list}, which contains member _member}, we can infer that _member} is a subclass of _resource_ and disjoint with the other members of the list.
+Since the class _resource_ has a subclass or equivalent class relation with a class that comprises the disjoint union of _list_, which contains member _member_, we can infer that _member_ is a subclass of _resource_ and disjoint with the other members of the list.

 **Example**